jmn22/class-sandbox-repo/ProjectDescriptions/Ultrasound/TissueDegassingController.md

 ### Research Problem ###
-The ultrasonic imaging of excised soft tissue requires that all endogenous and exogeneous gas bubbles must be removed for good image quality.
+The ultrasonic imaging of excised soft tissue requires that all endogenous and exogenous gas bubbles must be removed for good image quality.
 The degassing of soft tissues requires being help under negative pressure for an extended period of time.